Bill Cassidy: Tenure

 In 2013, due to the American Medical Association's decision to officially recognize obesity as a disease, Senators and Representatives, including Cassidy, helped introduce legislation to lower health care costs and prevent chronic diseases by addressing America's growing obesity crisis.
 Cassidy said the Treat and Reduce Obesity Act could help empower physicians to use all methods and means to fight the condition.

 In June 2013, Cassidy supported a House-passed bill that federally banned abortions after 20 weeks of pregnancy.
 Also in 2013, Cassidy circulated a draft letter opposing an immigration reform bill, asking for signatures.
-Representative Mark Takano, a high school literature teacher for 23 years, marked it up in red pen like a school assignment and gave it an F, with comments like, "exaggeration -- avoid hyperbole," and "contradicts earlier statement."
+Democratic Representative Mark Takano, a high school literature teacher for 23 years, marked it up in red pen like a school assignment and gave it an F, with comments like, "exaggeration -- avoid hyperbole," and "contradicts earlier statement."

 In 2014 Cassidy co-sponsored an amendment to the Homeowner Flood Insurance Affordability Act in 2014 to limit annual premium increases for flood insurance, reinstate the flood insurance program's grandfathering provision, and eliminate a provision that required an increase to actuarial levels when a home is sold.

 Cassidy was a vocal opponent of the Patient Protection and Affordable Care Act (commonly called Obamacare or the Affordable Care Act), arguing that it would fail to lower costs and give too much decision-making authority to the federal government.
 In September 2014, the House passed the Employee Health Care Protection Act of 2013 (H.R.
 3522; 113th Congress), sponsored by Cassidy, enabling Americans to keep health insurance policies that do not meet all of the Affordable Care Act's requirements.
 In March 2017, Cassidy sent a letter to one of his constituents that falsely asserted that Obamacare "allows a presidentially handpicked 'Health Choices Commissioner' to determine what coverage and treatments are available to you."

 Cassidy supported the Lowering Gasoline Prices to Fuel an America That Works Act of 2014 (H.R.
 4899; 113th Congress), a bill to revise existing laws regarding the development of oil and gas resources on the Outer Continental Shelf.
-The bill is intended to increase domestic energy production and lower gas prices.
+The bill was intended to increase domestic energy production and lower gas prices.
 He argued that the bill "would allow us to take advantage of our natural resources and expands our energy manufacturing and construction industries."